logo

 The register method requires three parameters:

-• Extension category: ExtensionCategory.EDGE indicates that this is an edge type
+• Extension category: ExtensionCategory.EDGE indicates this is an edge type

 • Class definition: MyLineEdge is the edge class we just created

-In the graph configuration, use edge.type to use our custom edge:
+In the graph configuration, use our custom edge by setting edge.type:

 const graph = new Graph({